CBICA/BrainMaGe/README.md

 ```
 penn_bet_run -params $test_params.cfg -test True -dev $device -mode Multi-4
 ```

+## Notes

--Please note that the if you wish to use your own weights, you can use the `-load` option, but we suggest you to use our weights that are provided in the weights folder.
+- Please note that the if you wish to use your own weights, you can use the `-load` option, but we suggest you to use our weights that are provided in the weights folder.
--Using this software is pretty trivial as long as instructions are followed.
-You can use it in any terminal on your linux system.
-The hd-bet command was installed automatically.
-We provide CPU as well as GPU support.
-Running on GPU is a lot faster though and should always be preferred.
-And we have not currently run tests on CPU.
-We might in the next version.
+- Using this software is pretty trivial as long as instructions are followed.
+- You can use it in any terminal on a supported system.
+- The hd-bet command gets installed automatically.
+- We provide CPU (untested as of 2020/05/31) as well as GPU support.
+  - Running on GPU is a lot faster though and should always be preferred.
--You need an approxiamate GPU memory of ~5-6GB for testing and atleast ~8GB for training.
+  - You need an GPU memory of ~5-6GB for testing and ~8GB for training.

 ## TO-DO
--Add CCA for postprocessing
+- Add CCA for postprocessing
+- Add link to CaPTk as suggested mechanism for preprocessing (can refer to "BraTSPipeline" application)
--Test on CPU
+- Test on CPU

+## Contact

+Please email software@cbica.upenn.edu with questions.